l-cheung/l-cheung.github.io/_posts/hiking/appalachian_2017_2019/2017-04-22-days-18-23-through-the-smoky-mountains.md

     <img src="{{site.baseurl}}/assets/blog_images/hiking/at_2017_2019/north_carolina_tennessee/day18-23/shelter_graffiti.JPG"/>
 </figure>

-I wake up to find a tent set up smack o the middle of the toilet area. *Interesting choice of a spot,* I think.
+I wake up to find a tent set up smack in the middle of the toilet area. *Interesting choice of a spot,* I think.

 I hike alone through muddy trails in steady rain and fog.
 Ian passes me early in the day, slipping and sliding down the slopes.